-EDU 493 Professional Seminar in Secondary/Special Education
+EDU 493 Professional Seminar in Secondary/ Special Education

-This course is designed to provide the teacher candidates with knowledge and understanding of those competencies that are essential to successful teaching.
-The seminar focuses upon the teacher candidate's professional role as a classroom practitioner in the secondary/inclusion classroom.
+This course is designed to provide teacher candidates with knowledge, skills and dispositions of competencies essential to successful teaching.
+The seminar focuses upon the teacher candidate's professional role as a classroom practitioner in the inclusion classroom.
 In addition, responsibilities for classroom organization and management and the use of technology in the classroom are addressed.
-Further, creation of multiculturally sensitive and gender equitable classrooms; attitudes toward teaching, learning, and assessment; knowledge of ethics and a basic understanding of school systems and community characteristics are considered.
+Further, creation of culturally relevant and gender equitable classrooms; attitudes toward teaching, learning, and assessment; knowledge of ethics and a basic understanding of school systems and community characteristics are considered.

-EDU 494 Professional Seminar in Teaching English to Speakers of Other Languages
+Professional Seminar in Teaching English to Speakers of Other Languages

-This course is designed to provide teacher candidates with knowledge and understanding of those competencies that are essential to successful teaching.
-The seminar focuses upon the teacher candidate's professional role as a classroom practitioner in an ESL classroom.
+This course is designed to provide teacher candidates with knowledge, skills and dispositions of competencies essential to successful teaching.
+The seminar focuses upon the teacher candidate's professional role as an ESL classroom practitioner in the middle and secondary classroom.
 In addition, responsibilities for classroom organization and management and the use of technology in the classroom are addressed.
-Further, creation of multiculturally sensitive and gender equitable classrooms; attitudes toward teaching, learning, and assessment; knowledge of ethics and a basic understanding of school systems and community characteristics are considered.
+Further, creation of culturally relevant and gender equitable classrooms; attitudes toward teaching, learning, and assessment; knowledge of ethics and a basic understanding of school systems and community characteristics are considered.